Oshu-kei and Echigo honkyoku

 The significance of Oshu kei and Echigo honkyoku for the student

-The Oshu kei and Echigo honkyoku are highly ornamented and rare in that they include an element of improvisation.
-The komuso monk Onodera Genkichi from Kinjoji temple in Oshu traveled to Tsugaru and by chance was asked to teach by the first Ieomoto of the Kimpu ryu, Nyui Getsuei (read more below under Oshu history).
-Therefor, the Oshu sound may have played a role in the forming of the Kimpu ryu style.
-The styles from the Oshu and neighboring Echigo region had a large impact on master Watazumi and Jin Nyodo.
-The Oshu kei and Echigo honkyoku make use of various unique yuri or “vibrato” including yuri using the lips and or jaw.
+Perhaps the most difficult pieces from the Edo period, the honkyoku from the former Oshu and Echigo provinces are highly ornamented and rare in that they can include an element of improvisation.
+The Oshu and Echigo honkyoku make use of various unique yuri or “vibrato” including yuri using the lips and or jaw.
 They are virtuosic styles which can take the player to new heights of nuance and skill.

 Oshu kei history